June 9, 2007 Summer Tip #6 (Checked Nov 25 2019)

-This fundamentals tip encourages you to design reflective activities, as reflection is the time that learners really integrate the new incoming knowledge with their existing understandings.
+This fundamentals tip encourages you to design reflective activities, as reflecting is when learners integrate new incoming knowledge with their existing understandings.

-What do learners do in reflection?
-An effective reflective activity requires learners to prepare and share their synthesis of what they are learning.
-In other words, it is time to step back and explicitly decide what they are getting from their learning experiences.
+What do learners do in a reflecting activity?
+Reflecting activities require learners to think, review, and then sometimes share their synthesis of what they are learning.
+In other words, it is a time for learners to step back and explicitly decide what they are learning.
 Learners should be encouraged to share genuine emotions as well, as a sense of fun and imagination can make reflective activities even more effective.
 Emotion can deepen our processing and help us remember.
 Reflective activities may extend to learners saying what personal value they gained from an experience.

-Making meaning out of a learning situation requires time to first contemplate the experience and information, and then time to synthesize and link that meaning within the context of existing and newly acquired knowledge.
+Making meaning from a learning situation requires time to first contemplate the experience and information, and then time to synthesize and link that meaning within the context of existing and newly acquired knowledge.
 Activities that are done too quickly are reactive, not reflective.

 Many learners are unfamiliar with the concept of reflection and its role in the learning process.
 Therefore, when introducing reflective activities, a short description of reflection and its purpose is a good idea.
 Consider using something similar to the following in your course instructions:

 You may wish to provide specific guidelines concerning what should be included in the reflective journal or blog.
-Dave Johnson, a professor of nursing at the University of Saint Francis in Fort Wayne, requires learners to structure their blog entries in three parts: Insights, Resources, and Applications (IRAs) (2004).
-Insights are one or more major ideas derived from content; resources are additional books, articles, news items, web sites, that amplify the insights, and applications are thoughts on how the information is related to something that has happened, or is currently happening, in the learner’s profession.
+Dave Johnson, a professor of nursing at the University of Saint Francis in Fort Wayne (2004), requires learners to structure their blog entries in three parts: Insights, Resources, and Applications (IRAs).
+Insights are one or more major ideas derived from content; resources are additional books, articles, news items, web sites that amplify the insights, and applications are thoughts on how the information is related to something that has happened, or is currently happening, in the learner’s profession.

 Advanced Tip — Blogs and Wikis: Facebooks for the Mind

 We all know why discussion boards are so essential to an online course.
-Discussion boards and forums is where “face-to-face” community develops.
-These are the spaces where learners experience social, cognitive and teaching presence.
+Discussion boards and forums is where face-to-face community develops.
+Discussion boards are where learners experience social, cognitive and teaching presence.
 Discussion boards are also valuable as places to provide guidance and encouragement, and support questioning, dialogue and sustained thoughtfulness.

-This tip explores the new wave of online writing and collaborative tools that are now so widely available, such as online journals, blogs, and wikis.
-This tip examines how these might be used in an online course and what unique benefits they might bring to learning experiences.
+This tip explores the features and uses of online writing and collaborative tools such as journals, blogs, and wikis.
+And examines how these tools can be used and what unique benefits they might bring to learning experiences.

-One obvious benefit to learning is that blogs support critical thinking, writing and collaborative skills within a personal yet shared communal space that feels dynamic and spontaneous, despite its asynchronicity.
+In brief, here are the differences between blogs, wikis and journals.
+Blogs support critical thinking, writing and collaborative skills within a personal yet communal space that feels dynamic and spontaneous, despite its asynchronicity.
 Blogs might well be called the “facebooks” or “youtubes” of the mind.
-They are often also categorized as personal publishingtools.
+They are often also categorized as personal publishing tools.

 Wikis, on the other hand, are designed for shared collaborative work.
 They are well-suited for producing substantive content and plans, such as reports, websites, or something as simple as a camping trip or something as complex as the multilingual global content Wikipedia.
 For a quick look on how wikis work, check out this three-minute video of how a wiki works.